subugoe/typo3-pazpar2/README.markdown

 * TYPO3 ≥ 4.5.3
 * with Extbase/Fluid ≥ 1.3
-* the t3jquery extension injecting at least jQuery 1.6 into the pages
+* the t3jquery extension injecting at least jQuery 1.6 into the pages (jQuery 1.7.0 is buggy and will not work well, use at least 1.7.1 if you need 1.7)

 ### pazpar2
 For searches to work and results to be displayed correctly you need